Parktown prawn: Description

 The Parktown prawn is one of the larger invertebrates found around Johannesburg homes.
 A large specimen may grow to be 6 to 7 cm or more, with long whip-like antennae extending to about the same length.
 The exoskeleton is orange to light brown, with darker brown or black stripes across the abdomen.
 The conspicuous markings probably are aposematic in effect.
 A large specimen can jump more than a metre high.

 The male insect sports a strong set of tusk-like projections on its mandibles, although the need for them is not fully explained.
 It is suggested that they may be used in sexual competition between males.
 The female has a well-developed sword-like ovipositor, through which she may lay between 80 and 200 eggs in damp or wet topsoil during the mating season.

 Diet

 Libanasidus vittatus is omnivorous, feeding on slugs, snails, and moth larvae such as cutworms, as well as a fairly wide range of vegetable matter.
 They have been seen feeding on dead birds and other carrion, the food of pet dogs and cats, pet droppings, dry oatmeal, and also on fallen fruit.
 They have been known to chew on wooden floor boards and wooden structures such as garden furniture, though they are not equipped to digest sound wood.
 Gardens that have a healthy population of Parktown prawns are practically free of slugs and snails, so gardeners who are aware of their habits regard Parktown prawns as an effective natural means of controlling such pests.
-In turn the king crickets have their own natural predators, such as the hadeda ibis, fiscal shrike and helmeted guineafowl, birds at home in the urban habitat and able to deal with such large insects.
+In turn the king crickets have their own natural predators, such as the hadada ibis, fiscal shrike and helmeted guineafowl, birds at home in the urban habitat are able to deal with such large insects.